 “The whole of the resources of Australia are at the back of this bank, and so strong as this continent is, so strong is this Commonwealth Bank ……Whatever the Australian people can intelligently conceive in their minds and will loyally support, that can be done.”

-In other words, that which is physically possible can be made financially possible.”
+In other words, that which is physically possible can be made financially possible by a people’s government owned bank.”
 (1)

 In 1924 the Nationalist Party government lead by Sir Stanley Bruce appointed a board of directors to the Commonwealth Bank which favoured the foreign-controlled private banks.
 This was effectively the end of the “People’s Bank” and the Australian people went on to suffer greatly from the effects of the Great Depression.